top of page

 The Basics of Competitive Wool Evaluation: Train the Trainer

-Come see the beautiful curation of art and woolcrafts at the Hot Springs County Fairgrounds.
+Come see the beautiful curation of art and woolcrafts at the Johnson County Fairgrounds.
 The show has been professionally juried, but some of the prizes are up to you and your families: People's and Children's Choice Awards (to be given out at the Sheepherders Come Bye on Saturday evening).
-Visit a working sheep camp just outside, while taking in the aroma of fresh roasted lamb!
-Hors d'ouevres will be served (fresh roasted lamb, veggies, fruits, and cheeses; cash bar).
+Visit a working sheep camp just outside, while taking in the aroma of fresh Basque style lamb!
+Hors d'ouevres will be served (lamb, veggies, fruits, and cheeses; cash bar).
 These works of art will be available for silent auction on Saturday evening, during the Sheepherders Come Bye.

 Historical Sheepherder panel- Begins at 6:30 pm

-While walking through the beautiful works of art, enjoying fresh roasted lamb, listen to a multi-generational panel of Wyoming Sheepherders reminisce on the past, discuss the present, and gaze into the future of the sheep industry.
+While walking through the beautiful works of art, enjoying Basque style lamb, listen to a multi-generational panel of Wyoming Sheepherders reminisce on the past, discuss the present, and gaze into the future of the sheep industry.
 Moderated by author, artist, & sheep rancher, Cat Urbigkit.
-Location: Hot Springs County Fairgrounds.
+Location: Exhibit Hall, Johnson County Fairgrounds.

-The 2024 Wyoming Sheep & Wool Festival is happy to announce our official Mountain States Stock Dog Association sanctioned trial.
+The 2025 Wyoming Sheep & Wool Festival is happy to announce a second year of trials open to the public.
 For more information and registration please click here.

 Vendor Fair- 9 am - 4 pm

-Keep scrolling to check out the vendors that will be at the Festival in 2024.
+Keep scrolling to check out the vendors that will be at the Festival in 2025.
 Click on the links to check out their websites and/or social media.
 To become a vendor or demonstrator, click here.
 Some of our vendors will be holding demonstration (spinning, rug hooking, etc.) while others will have educational displays or shops.
-Location: Hot Springs County Fairgrounds.
+Location: Johnson County Fairgrounds.
 See Vendor Info Below!

 The rug hookers

 The Rug Hookers are back!
-Join the Rug Hooker ladies for amazing demonstrations throughout Saturday and Sunday morning.
+Join the Rug Hooker ladies for amazing demonstrations throughout Saturday.
 These ladies put on a great show and are a great bunch to talk and learn from.
-Location: Hot Springs County Fairgrounds
+Location: Johnson County Fairgrounds

 Art & Woolcraft exhibition- 9 am- 4 pm

-Continue to gaze upon the beautiful curation of art and woolcrafts at the Hot Springs County Fairgrounds!
+Continue to gaze upon the beautiful curation of art and woolcrafts at the Johnson County Fairgrounds!
 The show has been professionally juried, but two of the prizes are up to you and your families: People's and Children's Choice Awards (to be given out at the Sheepherders Come Bye on Saturday evening).
 Scout out your purchases for the silent auction that will also take place at the Come Bye!
-Location: Fair Building, Hot Springs County Fairgrounds.
+Location: Johnson County Fairgrounds.

 Lamb, It's What's For dinner, 10 am & 2:30 pm

 University of Wyoming meat scientist, Cody Gifford, will present various lamb cuts and preparation options.
 Participants will also enjoy some savory samples.
 This program is a must for those interested menus.
-Location: Hot Springs County Fairgrounds.
+Location: Johnson County Fairgrounds.

 Shearing Demonstration, 10:30 am & 3:00 pm

 Isaiah Kerr, owner/operator of Kerr Shearing will join us this summer to demonstrate how to properly shear sheep.
 Isaiah shears thousands of sheep each year across the Intermountain West.
-Location: Pole Barn, Hot Springs County Fairground.
+Location: Johnson County Fairground.
 Demos at: 10:30 AM and 3:00 PM

 Children's activity station (all day)

 Join us at the Sheep Wagons for coloring, shearing (children friendly version), and so much more!
-Location: Sheep Wagons at the Hot Springs County Fairgrounds.
+Location: Sheep Wagons at the Johnson County Fairgrounds.

 Wool Learning Kiosk & Handspinning Fleece Auction

 Wool is the miracle fiber, and Wyoming is the "wine country" of wool.
 Understanding wool quality requires understanding its various characteristics.
 Learn and test your knowledge with a variety of wool types. and bring your own wool samples for analysis!
 Better yet, take home some great fleeces for all your hand-spinning and fiber art needs at the silent auction.
-Location: Hot Springs County Fairgrounds.
-Those wishing to consign fleeces to the silent auction, please consign here.
+Location: Johnson County Fairgrounds.
+Those wishing to consign fleeces to the silent auction, information will be posted soon.

 sheep-2-shawl demonstration (all day)

-A complete Sheep-to-Shawl demonstration would include shearing a sheep, cleaning and washing the fleece, carding and spinning the wool fibers, and then weaving the yarn into a shawl.
-At the festival there will be demonstrations of carding, spinning and weaving, along with some samples of raw fleece and descriptions of how it is cleaned and washed.
+A Sheep-to-Shawl demonstration includes shearing a sheep, cleaning and washing the fleece, carding and spinning the wool fibers, and then weaving the yarn into a shawl.
+At the festival there will be demonstrations of shearing, carding, spinning and weaving, along with some samples of raw fleece and descriptions of how it is cleaned and washed from the Laramie Fiber Guild.
 The loom will be warped ahead of time with hand-spun natural-colored wool yarn, and spinners will produce more yarn for the weaving of a shawl, which will be completed at the event.
-Location: Hot Springs County Fairgrounds.
+Location: Johnson County Fairgrounds.

 Rock Creek Watering hole